yes-0001/pre2025cord/README.md

 @import url("https://raw.githubusercontent.com/yes-0001/pre2025cord/refs/heads/main/src/main.css");
 @import url("https://raw.githubusercontent.com/yes-0001/pre2025cord/refs/heads/main/src/addons/hide_nameplates.css");

+/*
-/*  MAKE SURE TO CHECK GITHUB FOR ROOT UPDATES  */
+    MAKE SURE TO CHECK GITHUB FOR :ROOT UPDATES hide_nameplates credit: pointy in Vencord discord (https://discord.com/channels/1015060230222131221/1028106818368589824/1356780198405734471)

+    if you use a theme, make sure to change the values to fit your needs, as these values work best with default theme */

 :root {
 	/*  transparency values [0.0-1.0] (type none to have no coloring added on), allows for use with a background image  */